 “Since we arrived in Vietnam, our family — a black man, a white man, a son and a daughter who are both brown — we have received the warmest possible welcome.
 If I can draw a lesson from these experiences, it is that it is better to be who you are.
 I don’t think happiness is possible any other way.
 Be who you are.”

 There was a moment of quiet.
 The young man who had asked the question smiled broadly.
 Then the applause began, and it lasted a long while.

 I am proud to represent the United States as an ambassador.
 Each day I get to try and make friends for America.
 And I am especially proud to serve in Vietnam, a country, culture, and people that I love.

-Each June, we celebrate Pride Month in the United States and overseas.
-As President Obama said, “let us celebrate how far we have come and reaffirm our steadfast belief in the equal dignity of all Americans.”
-I am happy to reaffirm President Obama's message, because defending the equality of LGBTI persons is at the core of our commitment to advancing human rights globally -- the heart and conscience of our diplomacy.
+The International Day against Homophobia, Transphobia, and Biphobia (IDAHOT) was created in 2004 to draw the attention of policymakers, opinion leaders, and the public to the violence and discrimination experienced by LGBTI people internationally.
+And each June, we celebrate Pride Month in the United States and overseas.
+I am happy to reaffirm these messages because defending the equality of LGBTI persons is at the core of our commitment to advancing human rights globally — the heart and conscience of our diplomacy.

 About the Author: Ted Osius currently serves as the U.S. Ambassador to Vietnam.
 Early in his career, he helped open the U.S. Consulate General in Ho Chi Minh City and was one of the first U.S. diplomats at the U.S. Embassy in Hanoi.